How Often Should You Replace Makeup Brushes?

 Natural makeup brushes have bristles that are made of animal hair, such as goats, squirrels, or sables.

-These brushes have been around for hundreds of years.
 They work exceptionally well with powder makeup products like blushes and eyeshadow, but some of them are designed to be used with cream makeup as well.

 These brushes are usually more costly than synthetic brushes and are made using high-quality techniques.
 Because of that, they can last up to 5 years with proper care!
-It can also be very hard or even impossible to find cruelty-free animal hair brushes, which is why we recommend synthetic.

-These brushes also need to be cleaned very thoroughly in order to make them last this long.
-This is because natural fibers, just like human hair, have pores and cuticles, where dirt, bacteria, and oils can get stuck.
+This is because natural fibres, like human hair, have pores and cuticles where dirt, bacteria, and oils can get trapped.

 As with synthetic brushes, you’ll be able to tell that your natural brushes have “gone bad” if they change texture, start shedding, or develop a weird smell.
-As long as these things aren’t happening, you can use them for up to 5 years before you replace them.

 Makeup Sponges